akashgunjegaon/Collaborative-distributed-science-guide/docs/CODE_OF_CONDUCT.md

-# Imageomics Institute Principles of Engagement
+# Imageomics and ABC Principles of Engagement

-As members of the Imageomics community, we agree to maintain an environment where every participant feels welcome to be their true self and speak from the heart.
+As members of the Imageomics and ABC communities, we agree to maintain an environment where every participant feels welcome to be their true self and speak from the heart.

 To this end, we agree as individuals and as a group to: